Aria the Scarlet Ammo

 Aria the Scarlet Ammo (緋弾のアリア, Hidan no Aria) is a Japanese light novel series written by Chūgaku Akamatsu and illustrated by Kobuichi.
-As of June 2022, 37 main volumes have been published by Media Factory under their MF Bunko J label.
+As of June 2025, 43 main volumes have been published by Media Factory under their MF Bunko J label.
 A manga adaptation by Yoshino Koyoka started serialization in the seinen manga magazine Monthly Comic Alive in September 2009.
 An anime adaptation aired between April and June 2011.
 An original video animation (OVA) episode was released on December 21, 2011.
-A spin-off manga titled Aria the Scarlet Ammo AA by Shogako Tachibana was serialized in Square Enix's Young Gangan magazine from November 2010 to August 2018, with an anime adaptation by Doga Kobo airing between October and December 2015.
+A spin-off manga titled Aria the Scarlet Ammo AA by Shogako Tachibana was serialized in Square Enix's Young Gangan magazine from November 2010 to May 2018, with an anime adaptation by Doga Kobo airing between October and December 2015.

 Plot

 The setting of the story features Butei (武偵), short for buso tantei (武装探偵), a national qualification established to counter worsening crime conditions around the world.
 The Butei holders are trained in various specialized fields, and are permitted to possess various weapons and capture criminals.
 Kinji Tōyama is a student at Tokyo Butei High, a universal educational facility for the training of Butei.
 At this school, students with an aptitude for the work undertake special training in order to learn the path of the Butei.
-Shortly after Kinji decides to quit the Academy due to personal reasons, he is attacked by the Butei Killer, a criminal notorious for eliminating Butei—a case of the hunters becoming the hunted.
+Shortly after Kinji decides to quit the Academy for personal reasons, he is attacked by the Butei Killer, a criminal notorious for eliminating Butei—a case of the hunters becoming the hunted.
 The elite Butei Assault prodigy Aria H. Kanzaki comes to his rescue and from that moment on, Kinji's future as a Butei changes drastically.

 The side story, Aria the Scarlet Ammo AA, follows Akari Mamiya, an E-ranked Butei who applies to become Aria's "Amica".